 Anniversary grief: Grief can come and go in waves.
 This is especially common when anniversaries related to the loss come around.
 For example, the first anniversary of a person's death can bring on a minor wave of grief.
 Special calendar moments like the last Christmas or last birthday can also trigger a grief reaction.
 These may also happen for several anniversaries.

 How Can You or a Loved One Handle Grief?

 Grief can be overwhelming and painful.
 You may feel like hiding from it, but that will not help you.
 However, as you learn to live with your grief, the pain will get easier with time.
-Engaging in self-care and asking others for support can help remove the sting of a loss.
+Engaging in self-care, asking others for support, and doing grief work can help remove the sting of a loss.

 Rest and relax